julienrbrt/woningfinder/docs/architecture.md

 # Architecture

 This document defines the archtitecture of WoningFinder.
-Its data schema is found [here](db_schema.png).
+Its data schema can be found [here](db_schema.png).

 WoningFinder is split in 3 components: _WoningFinder-API_, _HousingFinder_ and _HousingMatcher_ and a landing page.

-- _[WoningFinder](../cmd/woningfinder-api)_, is serving the different handlers, it serves as API for WoningFinder.nl frontend so the user can register, login to a housing corporation and manage their housing preferences.
+- _[WoningFinder](../cmd/woningfinder-api)_, is serving the different handlers, it serves as API for woningfinder.nl frontend so the user can register, login to a housing corporation and manage their housing preferences.
-- _[HousingMatcher](../cmd/housing-matcher)_, is triggered by _HousingFinder_ via a queue (redis lists).
-It will match the new offers to the customer search option and react it.
+- _[HousingMatcher](../cmd/housing-matcher)_, is triggered by _HousingFinder_ via a queue (redis list).
+It will match the new offers to the customer search option and react to it.
 - _[Orchestrator](../cmd/orchestrator)_, permits to orchestrate the different jobs that needs to be often ran by WoningFinder.
   - _HousingFinder_ is used to query all the offers of the housing corporation.
-It connects them all and query them at the right time and sends its data to a redis queue.
+It connects them all and query them at the right time and sends its data to a redis queue (triggering _HousingMatcher_).
   - _WeeklyUpdate_ generates and send the customer weekly updates.

 There is as well small **tools** that are run for special reasons: